Thabo-Dladla/2nd-_year_first_semester/README.md

 Version control with Git (from assingment1)

 **Note: Some of the base files in here were provide by my educators i cannot take creadit for all the work**
 **Note: These assignments are shared for learning and portfolio purposes only.**
+ *Note: These assignments are shared for learning and portfolio purposes only.*